hai-gen/2024/organizers.md

         <div class="tile is-child" style="padding-left: 2em;">
             <p class="title">Werner Geyer</p>
             <p class="subtitle">IBM Research AI</p>
             <p class="content">Werner is a Principal Research Staff Member and Research Manager at IBM Research in Cambridge, MA, where he is leading a research team centered around AI Interaction technologies.
 He's been holding various roles as co-chair at ACM RecSys, including general chair as well as a series of workshops and tutorials on Social Recommender Systems.
 More recently, his team is exploring generative modelling techniques in business settings.
-Werner was a co-organizer of <a href="https://hai-gen2020.github.io/">HAI-GEN 2020</a>, <a href="https://hai-gen2021.github.io">HAI-GEN 2021</a>, and <a href="https://hai-gen.github.io/2022">HAI-GEN 2022</a>.</p>
+Werner was a co-organizer of <a href="https://hai-gen2020.github.io/">HAI-GEN 2020</a>, <a href="https://hai-gen2021.github.io">HAI-GEN 2021</a>, <a href="https://hai-gen.github.io/2022">HAI-GEN 2022</a>, and <a href="https://hai-gen.github.io/2023">HAI-GEN 2023</a>.</p>
             <p>
                 <span class="icon is-medium"><a href="https://researcher.watson.ibm.com/researcher/view.php?person=us-Werner.Geyer"><i class="fas fa-lg fa-home"></i></a></span>
                 <span class="icon is-medium"><a href="https://twitter.com/wernergeyer"><i class="fab fa-lg fa-twitter-square"></i></a></span>